Written By: James Hayes

 Main causes of Sciatica:

 Spinal discs act as a cushion for our spinal joints and they sit in between each vertebra.
 When there is increased load on them they may start to degenerate and bulge (just imagine squishing a marshmallow).
-In most cases a bulging disc will be asymptomatic however when they encroach onto neural structures in particular the spinal nerve roots they may cause sciatica.
+Bulging disc are painless however when they encroach onto neural structures in particular the spinal nerve roots they may cause sciatica.

 Spondylolithesis (lets call them spondys for short) is a fancy way of saying one vertebra has slipped forward in relation to the vertebra below.
 There are a few different types of spondys and not all cause sciatica.
-I have seen patients in my office that didn’t know they had a spondy until they were seen in diagnostic imaging.
+We have seen patients in clinic that didn’t know they had a spondy until they were seen on diagnostic imaging.

 In cases where spondys do create sciatica is when the spinal canal and intervertebral foramen have been narrowed as a result of the vertebra slipping forward.